genGit963/Local_Storage_Manager/CONTRIBUTING.md

 - Documentation improvements
 - Test enhancements

-Before you start working on a new feature or bug fix, please check the [issues](#issues) to see if the topic is already being worked on.
+Before you start working on a new feature or bug fix, please check the [I](#issues) to see if the topic is already being worked on.

 ## Code of Conduct